ayrat555/ayrat555.github.io/_posts/2018-09-15-zkSNARK-in-Ethereum.md

 ### Background

 This week at the [Mana Project](https://github.com/poanetwork/mana), we finished implementing the EIPs (Ethereum Improvement Proposals) for the Byzantium hard fork.
-The hardest EIPs to implement were those related to zero-knowledge proofs, or zkSNAKRs:
+The hardest EIPs to implement were those related to zero-knowledge proofs, or zkSNARKs:

 - [EIP-196](https://eips.ethereum.org/EIPS/eip-196) | [Mana implementation](https://github.com/poanetwork/mana/pull/397)